agadiffe/WindowsMize/README.md

 ## 📝 Characteristics
+- Fully non-interactive script: make sure to review everything before running it.
+- Designed for Windows 11 (most tweaks/settings also work on Windows 10).
 - Works on both Administrator and Standard account.
-- Each tweak/setting has its own function.
-- Designed for Windows 11 (most tweaks/settings also work on Windows 10).
-- Fully non-interactive script: make sure to review everything before running it.

 ## 💫 Features